danfuzz/samizdat/doc/library-guide/Value.md

 @(type)(value)  is equivalent to  makeData(type, value)
 ```

-It is a fatal error (terminating the runtime) to pass for `type` something
+It is a fatal error (terminating the runtime) to pass for `cls` something
-other than a derived data type.
+other than a derived data class.

 **Syntax Note:** Used in the translation of `@(type)(value)` and related forms.